1. What is the school uniform and how do I purchase it?

 12. Can we take family holiday during term time?

 No. Absence from school can only be authorised in exceptional circumstances.
 It is anticipated that these circumstances will be rare.
-The local authority is likely to be reimposing the fine of £60 per child, per parent will be issued for unauthorised holidays soon.
+The local authority imposes a fine of £60 per child, per parent for unauthorised holidays.
 Please see our Attendance Policy & Attendance Guidance Notes for further information regarding attendance.

 Don't hesitate to contact the school if you have any further questions.